 I can't travel to Canada because of the COVID-19 restrictions.
 Should I wait for the restrictions to be lifted and then apply for my study permit?

 We suggest that you apply for your study permit as soon as possible because processing times for study permits are expected to be longer than normal because of COVID-19.
-Once travel restrictions are lifted and your study permit application has been approved you would then be able to travel to Canada and begin your studies on campus.
+Once your study permit application has been approved you would then be able to travel to Canada and begin your studies on campus.

-I am a new graduate student.
-If the travel restrictions change in the middle of the September term, should I travel to UNBC as soon as I am allowed for my classes, or should I remain in my home country and study from there?
+I am a new graduate student studying from outside Canada.
+Because the travel restrictions have been changed, should I now travel to UNBC for my classes, or should I remain in my home country and study from there?

-If you are allowed to travel to Canada and are enrolled in classes in the fall term, we suggest that you consult with your supervisor on what the most suitable approach is for you.
+If you are allowed to travel to Canada and are enrolled in classes this semester, we suggest that you consult with your supervisor on what the most suitable approach is for you.

 Will I need to self-quarantine when I come to Canada?